 They look beautiful, too.

-If you’d like some suggestions for other varieties of herbs or vegetables to plant in your container garden or advice on plant care, feel free to contact one of our certified horticulturalists or garden management specialists.
+If you’d like some suggestions for other varieties of herbs or vegetables to plant in your container garden or advice on plant care, feel free to schedule a consultation with one of our certified horticulturalists or garden management specialists.
 They’re always happy to help.